sewmyheadon/bug-spray/README.md

 * [KnowTheCode](https://github.com/KnowTheCode)

 ## Credits, Inspiration, Alternatives
-This plugin is based on the WordPress Starter Plugin from Tonya at [KnowTheCode](https://github.com/KnowTheCode).
+This plugin is inspired by Tonya Mork of [KnowTheCode](https://github.com/KnowTheCode), who has a great tutorial on building [this plugin](https://github.com/KnowTheCode/WordPress-Starter-Plugin-Lab) on [KnowTheCode.io](https://knowthecode.io/).

 ## License
 GPL v2 license.
 See LICENSE for full details.